-During the past year, we have evaluated numerous problems with residential, commercial and industrial structures for owners, designers, and builders.
+During the past year, we have evaluated numerous problems with residential, commercial and industrial structures for owners, designers, and builders at project sites around the world.
 Our evaluations often include property inspections, laboratory or on-site testing, engineering analysis, and the development of repair recommendations.
 In addition, we have worked with owners to assess and mitigate the risk of failure associated with hazards such as hurricanes, earthquakes, tsunamis and aging infrastructure.
-We have assessed these risks to high-rise buildings, industrial facilities, pipelines and nuclear power plant structures.
+We have assessed these risks to high-rise buildings, industrial facilities, pipelines and nuclear power plant structures and provided testimony both in the U.S. and international courts of law.